Academy Awards Best Picture winners: 8 final films

 Admittedly, many of these films are among my all-time favorites from that era, even it was slightly before my time.
 Many are universally loved and appreciated, and it's not too often I've witnessed much debate that 'X' film should not have won Best Picture from the Academy Awards in that year.

 The same cannot be said from the late 1980s into the present-day.
-It's not like that every year, of course, but it certainly seems more prevalent beginning in that time.
+It's not every year, of course, but it certainly seems more prevalent beginning in that time.
 Perhaps it could just be my own bias, since I really began to get into films in the '90s but I haven't heard too much argument from the those in the '70s and prior.

 This had me taking a look at what other films were nominated for Best Picture in the year(s) the final eight films of this tournament represent.
 Take a look below, and also see the matchups in each region.